tmasjc/airbnb-market-data/README.md

 downloaded 1.3 MB
 ```

-There is a command to view available cities.
+Use `list` instead of city name to view available cities.

 ``` bash
 # View all cities